ystia/ystia.github.io/_posts/2018-08-14-gcp-sample-app.md

 Upload the Ystia Orchestrator plugin running the following script.

-This will by default upload the Ystia Orchestrator plugin version 3.0.0 on Alien4Cloud at `http://localhost:8088`, see script usage using subcommand `--help` if you need to use other values thant these default values:
+This will by default upload the Ystia Orchestrator plugin version 3.0.0 on Alien4Cloud at `http://localhost:8088`, see script usage using subcommand `--help` if you need to use other values than these default values:
 ```
 $ ./upload_yorc_plugin
 Downloading the plugin...